 According to a recent survey piano tuning prices can vary between $67.61 per hour (or less) for the lowest 10% of piano tuners who have less than five years of experience to as much as $174 per hour for the top 8% of piano tuners who have over twenty years of experience tuning pianos in the United States.
 Typically piano tuners work independently so the cost of a piano tuning increases to cover the cost of transportation, fuel, insurance, payroll taxes, cost of living expenses, plus other considerations such as geographical areas served, market demand, and whether or not the piano will need a pitch raise before attempting to perfectly fine tune a piano.
 The average piano tuning price seems to be a flat rate of $155 to $179 in the United States.
 Top piano tuners may charge more than $112 per hour for a concert piano tuning including wait time to tune the piano on location.

 Every piano is different therefore I would like to speak with you regarding your instrument.
 I like to know more about your piano’s needs before giving a quote.
 With that said, depending on the level of piano tuning you desire you can expect my service to cost between $155 and $185 very much inline with the US national average stated above.

 How often should I have my piano tuned?

 Almost all piano manufacturers recommend having your piano tuned twice a year.
-New pianos should be tuned 3-4 times in the first year.
+New pianos should be tuned twice during the first year.
 If your piano is used frequently by intermediate or higher player(s) you may want to consider more regular piano tunings.
 Also you may find if your piano doesn’t seem to stay in tune, there could be a mechanical problem of some sort that should be checked out.